mikeizbicki/cmc-csci181-languages/topic00_llms_and_software_engineering/README.md

 >
 > <img src=img/google.jpg width=300px />

-Create a `README.md` file that:
+Create a `README.md` file.
-1. explains what your `docsum.py` file does
+1. The file should explain what your `docsum.py` file does and how to use it.
-1. how to use it
+1. The file should use reasonable markdown styling.
+    (Especially with code blocks vs inline code.)

 Create a new github project for your repo.
 Commit and upload all of your changes.